data-bomb/MelonLoader_SilicaUpdater/README.md

 If the updater.json file is found then the SemVer versions from the assembly and the updater.json are compared to determine if an update is needed.

+The DLL should be stored in `/bin/<mod namespace>.dll` relative to the updater.json location

 If the optional parameter `StoreBackup` is set to `true` then before any update occurs the previous DLL is copied into the Game\Mods\backup\ directory.

 TODO: Dependencies are planned but not currently supported in the code.